Kolkata air quality deteriorates after people burst crackers in response to 9pm-9min call

-Similarly at Rabindra Sarobar, too, the AQI stood at 102 (PM 2.5) at 11 am an abrupt increase from 70 at 9 pm on Sunday evening.
-"Air quality had substantially improved in the city over the past week, amid the lockdown imposed by the government over the growing COVID-19 threat, as industries suspended operations and vehicles kept off the roads.
+Around 11 am on Monday, the AQI level at the Fort William unit had touched 101.
+At Rabindra Sarobar, too, the AQI stood at 102 at 11 am -- an abrupt increase from 70 at 9 pm on Sunday.

-"The bursting of crackers, however, led to temporary concentration of respirable particulate matter in the air in certain pockets of the city and that would take time to dissipate," the official said.
-He, however, hoped that the AQI level will climb down to 'satisafactory' level again over the next 24-48 hours, with the lockdown still in force.
+"Air quality had substantially improved in the city over the past week, amid the lockdown imposed by the government due to the growing COVID-19 threat, as industries suspended operations and vehicles kept off the roads.
+"Hopefully, the AQI will climb down to 'satisfactory' level again over the next 24-48 hours, with the lockdown still in force," the WBPCB official said.

 Environmentalist Somendranath Ghosh, however, said that the harmful pollutants released by the crackers often take days to die down.
-"Burning of any object causes immense air pollution.
+"Burning of any object leads to immense air pollution.

 Even 10 minutes of cracker bursting could trigger pollutants that remain suspended in the air for several days," Ghosh added..